EmployeeIssues.comU.S. Employee Rights in Plain English

 In legalese, such statements are called defamation per se.
 Examples related to the workplace and employment are false accusations of serious criminal misbehavior or sexual misconduct.

-Other laws that come into play, are those enacted by many states that allow employers to speak candidly about former employees during employment background checks, with immunity from defamation lawsuits.
+Other laws that come into play, are those enacted by many states that allow employers to speak candidly about former employees during employment background checks with immunity from defamation lawsuits.

-Generally, if an employer responsibly tells only the verifiable, employment-related truth about a former employee within the confines of state law, these days it's not likely to be defamation.
+Generally, if an employer responsibly tells only the employment-related truth about a former employee within the confines of state law, these days it's not likely to be defamation.
 The truth is an employer's best defense in a defamation lawsuit.

 The malicious act of firing an employee under the guise of a false statement of fact (such as for retaliatory reasons) can be harmful enough to be defamation per se, before the false statement has been communicated to a third party.

 But, again, defamation laws vary by state, as do court precedents.
-Consequently, it'll take investigation by a lawyer who specializes in the defamation laws of your state, to determine whether or not a statement or act warrants a defamation lawsuit worth pursuing.
+Subsequently, it'll take investigation by a lawyer who specializes in the defamation laws of your state, to determine whether or not a statement or act warrants a defamation lawsuit worth pursuing.

 Previous Page > Defamation Definition